 - a.
 Confirm the attachment direction of the slide rail.
 The [R] mark on the slide rail indicates the right side, and the [L] mark indicates the left side.
 The [FRONT] mark on the slide rail should be positioned at the front of the rack. - b.
 From the front of the rack, attach the slide rail to the rear supporting column of the rack.
+(See Figure 3-3.)

 At this time, attach the slide rail brackets to the supporting column of the rack, and align the protrusions on the slide rail with the holes in the supporting column (attachment locations).
-Then, push back the slide rail.
-(The latch clicks at this time.) - c.
+Then, push back the slide rail. - c.
 Pull the slide rail until the front of the rail meets the front of the front supporting column of the rack.
 Align the protrusions on the slide rail with the holes in the supporting column (attachment locations).
 Then, push the slide rail to the rear of the rack until it clicks and locks.
-Confirm that the attached slide rail is firmly locked by shaking it gently.